 If using an electric pressure cooker:

 - Turn the machine to saute.
 Heat the oil until shimmering.
-Add the leeks and mushrooms, and cook, stirring occasionally, on medium for 10 minutes or until tender.
+Add the leeks and mushrooms, and cook, stirring occasionally, on medium for 6 to 8 minutes or until tender.

 - Add the water, asparagus, potato, salt, tarragon, and pepper.
 Secure the lid and turn on the pressure valve.
 Set the machine to manual for 5 minutes.
 When the time is up, use the quick release method and remove the lid.

 - Blend the soup in batches to your desired consistency, with an immersion blender or in a food processor, according to manufacturer’s directions.
 Serve immediately.

 - Chill the soup completely and store in single-serve or meal-size containers.
 Store in the freezer for up to 2 months.
 To reheat: microwave or heat in a pot on the stove until thawed and hot through.

 This post was originally published on April 10, 2013.
 It has been updated for content and clarity.